-- In manual configuration, the camera is selected from the list of supported drivers, after which the user provides the relevant camera information (IP address, password, etc.). - In automatic configuration, the user selects the automatic camera search option from the driver list and provides the camera details, after which the system configures the camera automatically. - IP camera finder can be used to search for cameras in the local area network and to add them to the system automatically without the user having to know the camera's IP address.
+- In automatic configuration, the user selects the automatic camera search option from the driver list and provides the camera details, after which the system configures the camera automatically. - IP camera finder can be used to search for cameras in the local area network and to add them to the system automatically without the user having to know the camera's IP address.